centiservice/mats3/README.md

 ### Invokable message-based Endpoints

 A Mats Endpoint's Stage may invoke another Mats Endpoint by issuing a Request-call (`processContext.request(..)`) targeting the EndpointId of the Endpoint you want to invoke.
-The Reply from this Request will be received by next Stage.
+The Reply from this Request will be received by next Stage of the Endpoint.

 ### Messaging with a Call Stack!